MEDICAL ETHICS Written Assignments

 Choose only one of the three options below-only one!!!

-Option 1: CASE: Lifestyle factors in the decision in allocating life saving resources, such as a transplant
+Option 1: CASE: Lifestyle factors and wealth in the decision in allocating life saving resources, such as a transplant or ventilators or blood or doctor time

 Use this template or form to make certain that you include each part of the process-parts a to e